jknowles/r_tutorial_ed/Tutorial1_Intro.md

 - Results of function calls can be stored

-# How
-- source editor: [RStudio](http://www.rstudio.org/) (perfect integration with [**knitr**](http://yihui.name/knitr/); one-click compilation); currently you have to use the [preview version](http://www.rstudio.org/download/preview) (>= 0.96.109)
-- HTML5 slides converter: [pandoc](http://johnmacfarlane.net/pandoc/); this document was generated by: `pandoc -s -S -i -t dzslides --mathjax knitr-slides.md -o knitr-slides.html`
-- the file [`knitr-slides.md`](https://github.com/yihui/knitr/blob/master/inst/examples/knitr-slides.md) is the markdown output from its [source](https://github.com/yihui/knitr/blob/master/inst/examples/knitr-slides.Rmd): `library(knitr); knitr('knitr-slides.Rmd')`
-- or simple click the button `Knit HTML` in RStudio

-# For ninjas

-- you should tweak the default style; why not try some [Google web fonts](http://www.google.com/webfonts)? (think how painful it is to wrestle with fonts in LaTeX)
-- pandoc provides 3 types of HTML5 slides (dzslides is one of them)
-- you can tweak the default template to get better appearances

 # Reproducible research

 It is good to include the session info, e.g. this document is produced with **knitr** version `0.5`.
 Here is my session info: